Best Apple Watch iMore 2021

 - iPhone SE is cheaper

 - Tethered to iPhone

-Best Value: Apple Watch Series 3 with GPS
+Best Value: Apple Watch SE GPS + Cellular

 - Fast processor

 Cellular data is a great addition to the Apple Watch, letting you leave your iPhone behind when going on a run, visiting the grocery store, working outside, swimming, and more.
 It's also the only Apple Watch that you can stream Apple Music and Radio on, which is ideal when you want to go on a long run but don't want to bring your iPhone with you.
-This 2019 model also has an always-on display and international emergency calling (even if you don't have an active cellular plan).
+This 2020 model also has an always-on display that's brighter than last year's model for better viewing in direct sunlight and international emergency calling (even if you don't have an active cellular plan).

 - Untethered from iPhone

 - Comes in Stainless Steel option

 - Always-on display